Elision: English

 Other examples, such as him and going to shown in the table above, are generally used only in fast or informal speech.
 They are still generally written as is unless the writer intends to show the dialect or speech patterns of the speaker.

 The third type of elision is in common contractions, such as can't, isn't, or I'm.
 The apostrophes represent the sounds that are removed and are not spoken but help the reader to understand that it is a contraction and not a word of its own.
 These contractions used to be written out when transcribed (i.e. cannot, is not, I am) even if they were pronounced as a contraction, but now they are always written as a contraction so long as they are spoken that way.
 However, they are by no means mandatory and a speaker or writer may choose to keep the words distinct rather than contract them either as a stylistic choice, when using formal register, to make meaning clearer to children or non-native English speakers, or to emphasize a word within the contraction (e.g. I am going!)

-In non-rhotic accents of English, //r// is dropped unless it's followed by a vowel, making cheetah and cheater completely homophonous.
+In non-rhotic accents of English, //r// is dropped unless followed by a vowel, making cheetah and cheater completely homophonous.
 In non-rhotic accents spoken outside of North America, many instances of /ɑː/ correspond to /ɑːr/ in North American English as /æ/ and /ɒ/ are used instead of /ɑː/.